abstractinfrastructure/k8s-intro-tutorials/core/README.md

 http://127.0.0.1:8001/api/v1/namespaces/dev/pods/multi-container-example/proxy/
 ```

-You should see a date timestamp repeating over and over again.
+There should be a repeating date-time-stamp.

 ---

-**Summary:** You should be familiar with creating and viewing the general aspects of a Pod.
-It is rare that you
+**Summary:** Becoming familiar with creating and viewing the general aspects of a Pod is an important skill.
+While it
-would manage Pods directly within Kubernetes, but the knowledge of how to view, access and describe them is important
+is rare that one would manage Pods directly within Kubernetes, the knowledge of how to view, access and describe them
-and a common first-step in troubleshooting a possible Pod failure.
+is important and a common first-step in troubleshooting a possible Pod failure.

 ---